-By Rachael at A City Girl Outside
+By Rachael from A City Girl Outside

 Federal Hall is one of the many famous sights along Wall Street and one of the oldest.
 While many visitors may bypass this building during their visit to New York City, it holds an essential part of United States history.
 Built in 1703, Federal Hall was the site of George Washington’s Presidential inauguration in 1789.
 New York City was the capital city of the United States at the time.

 Federal Hall is located at 26 Wall Street in the Financial District, next to the New York Stock Exchange.
-The nearest subway stations are Wall Street Station Rector St and Fulton St. Operating times are 9 am to 5 pm on weekdays.
+The nearest subway stations are Wall Street Station, Rector St, and Fulton St. Operating times are 9 am to 5 pm on weekdays.

-By Kelly of Travel New York Now
+By Kelly from Travel New York Now

-Broadway is a street that runs the length of Manhattan but the area where musicals and plays are performed is in the Theater District.
-The neighborhood in Midtown Manhattan includes Times Square and it is also called The Great White Way by insiders.
+Broadway is a street that runs the length of Manhattan, but the area where musicals and plays are performed is in the Theater District.
+The neighborhood in Midtown Manhattan includes Times Square, and it is also called The Great White Way by insiders.

-A trip to the city is not complete without taking in a show and Broadway does not disappoint.
-Though, if you want to learn more about Broadway, then a Broadway guided tour with an actor might be a great option.
+A trip to the city is not complete without taking in a show, and Broadway does not disappoint.
+Though, if you want to learn more about Broadway, then a Broadway-guided tour with an actor might be a great option.